zmkfirmware/zmk/docs/docs/feature/keymaps.md

 In this case, the `A` is actually a define for the raw HID keycode, to make keymaps easier to read and write.

-For example of a binding that uses two parameters, you can see how "mod-tap" (`mt`) is bound:
+For an example of a binding that uses two parameters, you can see how "mod-tap" (`mt`) is bound:

 ```
 &mt MOD_LSFT D